juliousmulumba23/aws_cloud_project/README.md

 # AWS Lambda automated EC2 Management

-This project contains an AWS Lambda function that creates a Linux EC2 instance and terminates it after 20 minutes.
+This project contains an AWS Lambda function that creates a Linux EC2 instance and terminates it after 10 minutes.
 The Lambda function is triggered via an HTTP API created using API Gateway.
 The project includes a CloudFormation template to set up the necessary resources.

 ## Features

 - **Automated EC2 Management**: Automatically create and terminate EC2 instances.
 - **HTTP API Integration**: Trigger the Lambda function using an HTTP API.
-- **Cost Efficiency**: Compare multiple models to optimize costs.
 - **Time Savings**: Automate tedious tasks to save developer time.

 ## Architecture